They're On a Road to Nowhere

 This is a book about the middle ages that reads like a post-apocalyptic dystopia, which is pretty appropriate I suppose.
 The first and most obvious comparison, one the novel invites, is really to The Canterbury Tales, in that it’s about a diverse group of people traveling together and taking turns to talk about their lives.
 But it’s Chaucer by way of someone like Cormac McCarthy - the travelers have no destination in mind, and can never stop anywhere long.
 There are no safe places left, for anyone, and though there is some comfort and security in companionship no one really ever trusts anyone else, and they shouldn’t.
 The reader can’t even trust the narrator.

 There’s an almost…existential tone to this novel that I liked a lot.
 Even more than some dystopian novels it reminded me of plays by people like Beckett or Brecht.
-The descriptions of place are so sparse that I imagined everything taking place on a bare stage; the world this story takes place in had been so thinned out by the plague that it was easy to think that the characters you saw were the only people left alive, that maybe they had been traveling in a circle for decades or centuries, and that nothing else existed outside of what they saw.
+The descriptions of place are so sparse that I imagined everything happening on a bare stage; the world of this story had been so thinned out by the plague that it was easy to think that the characters you saw were the only people left alive, that maybe they had been traveling in a circle for decades or centuries, and that nothing else existed outside of what they saw.

 This is another book I don’t want to spoil too much; there are twists, most of which come from information being held back from the reader.
 The twists are well constructed and convincing, though - I never felt manipulated, and the book is worth reading even without surprises.
 But the surprises should be surprising.
 It’s really very good.